 The Seasoned Traveler: Lynne Martin, Author of Home Sweet Anywhere

-5. DO: Hang hooks for your guests.
+6. DO: Hang hooks for your guests.
 Owners: remember that people need a place to hang robes, towels, cosmetic bags, and other belongings.
 Please don’t be stingy with hooks!
-They’re appreciated in bathrooms, bedrooms, front halls and kitchens.
+They’re appreciated in bathrooms, bedrooms, front halls, and kitchens.

-6. DO: Let there be light.
+7. DO: Let there be light.
 Travelers love to read – especially guide books, bestselling novels, travel books, and maps.
-Place lamps or overhead lighting where people actually need them: by the bed, near the armchair and in the kitchen.
+Place lamps or overhead lighting where people actually need them: by the bed, near the armchair, and in the kitchen.
 A bigger bulb won’t break the bank and your visitors will be delighted.

-7. DO: Provide lots of hangers.
+8. DO: Provide lots of hangers.
 These things are cheap and disposable, so why not make your guests wildly happy by providing an abundance of them?
-If you’re feeling extra kind, why not throw in a few skirt hangers?
+If you’re feeling extra kind, throw in a few skirt hangers.
 Your karma will improve if you do!

-8. DON’T: Let your pillows get lumpy.
+9. DON’T: Let your pillows get lumpy.
 Decent pillows are a luxury that everyone appreciates, so spring for some really nice, fluffy pillows and replace them often.
-Plopping one’s head on a clean, inviting pillow at the end of a long day of sightseeing is an extremely memorable experience and will help you get those great reviews!
+Plopping one’s head on a clean, inviting pillow at the end of a long day of sightseeing is a delightful experience and will help you get those great reviews.